huggingface/trl/CONTRIBUTING.md

 #### Definitions

-- **Correct**:An operation is correct if it is valid, follows the intended approach, and aligns with the current best practices or guidelines within the codebase.
+- **Correct**: An operation is correct if it is valid, follows the intended approach, and aligns with the current best practices or guidelines within the codebase.
 This is the recommended or intended way to perform the operation.
 - **Supported**: An operation is supported if it is technically valid and works within the current codebase, but it may not be the most efficient, optimal, or recommended way to perform the task.
 This includes deprecated features or legacy approaches that still work but may be phased out in the future.

 #### Choosing the right message